bronna/iepdata/codebase.md

                         </section>
                         <section>
                             <ScrollyCard active={index === 5}>
-                                This isn't even necessarily about resources or good intentions--we all want what's best for kids.
+                                This isn't even necessarily about resources or good intentions; we all want what's best for kids.
 It's about having examples of what's possible.
 Some districts have developed systems that <strong>prioritize inclusion</strong>
                             </ScrollyCard>
                         </section>
                         <section>